 Their uniforms and bright yellow vehicles were welcome sights for virtually everyone on the road.
 By the 1920s, AA members were given their own personal keys to open the buildings (3).
 The term “call box” began to replace “sentry box” in common parlance.

 Their unique cross-gable roof design made AA’s boxes easily identifiable.
-Boxes were fitted with oil lamps to provide light for travellers who might be taking shelter within.
+Boxes were fitted with oil lamps to provide light for travelers who might be taking shelter within.

 The Prime of AA Call Boxes